mkohler/cython_swig/README.rst

 .. class:: handout

-    After all this, if you want to run screaming away from SWIG and Cython, but you still want C libraries, you have two choices, and they are both, in a sense, the extreme choices compared to SWIG and Cython.
+    After all this, if you want to run screaming away from SWIG and Cython, but you still need to use C libraries from Python, you have two choices, and they are both, in a sense, extreme choices compared to SWIG and Cython.

-    You can write a C extension in C, using the Python C API, just like
+    You can write a C extension in C, using the Python C API, just like many standard library extension modules.

     Or you can use ctypes, which is part of the Standard Library, and lets you access C libraries with a lot less CEREMONY, and a lot less SAFETY, than SWIG and Cython.
-If you want to access a C library NOW, without a building anything, without source code, without even a header file, take a look at ctypes.
+If you want to access a C library NOW, without building anything, without source code, and without even a header file, take a look at ctypes.

 Magic